Sierra Nevada Corporation: Artemis Human Landing System proposal

-SNC's Space Systems, working with Dynetics, participated in some early HLS design studies under NASA's HLS Appendix E program.
+SNC Space Systems, working with Dynetics, participated in some early HLS design studies under NASA's HLS Appendix E program.
 They submitted a HLS proposal to NASA for HLS Appendix H, which was one of three proposals selected for further study, along with Blue Origin and SpaceX.
-NASA's Stephen Jurczyk identified the fuel drop tanks and low crew module as innovative strengths, but the propulsion system (identified by Scott Manley as SNC's Vortex engines) was a low-maturity risk.
+NASA's Stephen Jurczyk identified the fuel drop tanks and low crew module as innovative strengths, but the propulsion system, identified by Scott Manley as SNC's Vortex engines, was a low-maturity risk.
 Overall, their technical rating and management rating were listed as "very good", making the Dynetics proposal the highest-rated project.